Apollo Global Management Inc. (APO) Reveals an Earnings Mystery

-Apollo Global Management Inc. (NYSE:APO) went down by -1.71% from its latest closing price compared to the recent 1-year high of $81.07.
-The company’s stock price has collected -1.02% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Apollo Commercial Real Estate Finance, Inc. Announces Dates for Fourth Quarter and Year End 2021 Earnings Release and Conference Call
+Apollo Global Management Inc. (NYSE:APO) went down by -0.83% from its latest closing price compared to the recent 1-year high of $81.07.
+The company’s stock price has collected -5.06% of loss in the last five trading sessions.
+Press Release reported 14 hours ago that Apollo and Athene Enter into Strategic Relationship with BNP Paribas to Launch Eliant Inventory Solutions

 Is It Worth Investing in Apollo Global Management Inc. (NYSE :APO) Right Now?

-Apollo Global Management Inc. (NYSE:APO) scored a price-to-earnings ratio above its average ratio, recording 7.84 x from its present earnings ratio.
-Plus, the 36-month beta value for APO is at 1.63.
-Opinions of the stock are interesting as 9 analysts out of 15 who provided ratings for Apollo Global Management Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”
+Apollo Global Management Inc. (NYSE:APO) scored a price-to-earnings ratio above its average ratio, recording 7.58 x from its present earnings ratio.
+Plus, the 36-month beta value for APO is at 1.62.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.